The K-beauty trends expected to explode in 2026, according to a Korean skincare expert

 AI-Driven Skin Personalisation

-K-beauty is set to embrace next-level personalisation in 2026, driven by rapid advances in beauty tech.
-Melody explains that tech-integrated skincare will soon deliver truly tailored routines for UK consumers.
-"With tech-integrated beauty on the rise, 2026 is set to bring personalised routines to UK consumers,” says Melody, pointing to advanced diagnostic tools, app-linked routines, and AI-generated custom formulations that adapt in real time to lifestyle and environmental factors.
+“With tech-integrated beauty on the rise, 2026 is set to bring personalised routines to UK consumers.
+Expect to see advanced diagnostic tools, app-linked routines, and AI-generated custom formulations delivering real-time adaptiveness to lifestyle and environmental factors.

 Barrier-First